 Michael D. Weissman has been a successful trial lawyer for over 30 years.
 He argued the seminal case, McDuffy v.
 Secretary of the Executive Office of Education (1993), on behalf of children from less affluent communities in Massachusetts.
 His lawsuit alleged that the state was failing to fulfill its Constitutional duty to provide all children with an adequate education.
 The Supreme Judicial Court’s ruling laid the foundation for education reform in Massachusetts.

 Mr. Weisman was the lead counsel in the Evans v.
 Lorillard case that resulted in a payment from the cigarette company of over $70 million to the family of lung cancer victim Marie Evans.
 The case changed the legal landscape for tobacco cases in Massachusetts after the Supreme Judicial Court ruled in 2013 that Lorillard’s cigarettes were legally defective because they were addictive and caused disease.
+More recently, he served as lead counsel in a double trial in the U.S. Virgin Islands against R.J.
+Reynolds that resulted in verdicts totaling more than $113 million.
 Attorney Weisman works with the Center on some of its tobacco ligation.